kiranbogadi/kiran-image-search/README.md

 ### Steps to run the app in your local

-1) Open the terminal in your project folder and type `npm install` install the node dependencies in your local setup
+1) Open the terminal in your project folder and run `npm install` to install the node dependencies in your local setup

+2) Navigate to `frontend` folder by typing `cd frontend` and run `npm install` to install React dependencies in your local

-2) Then type `npm run dev` to start the app in your local
+3) and then navigate to main folder by typing `cd ..`  and run `npm run dev` to start the app in your local

-3) open the browser and type the URL [http://localhost:3000/](http://localhost:3000/)
+4) open the browser and type the URL [http://localhost:3000/](http://localhost:3000/) to see the output